JasonWarrenUK/ADHDSim/README.md

 # The Endless Tangent

-Working on my application projects for Founders & Coders' Autumn '23 intake
+Application project for Founders & Coders' Autumn '23 intake.

+Now very aware of how embarassingly janky it is.